CMU-Perceptual-Computing-Lab/caffe_rtpose/README.md

 ## New version released as library!!!
 ### Includes hands and face keypoints, Windows version, and it is faster!
 ### https://github.com/CMU-Perceptual-Computing-Lab/openpose

-### We will eventually close this repository and just maintain OpenPose.
-Please move there!
+### This repository is not maintained anymore and it will eventually be closed.
+Please, move to OpenPose!